Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 With a rich cultural tapestry woven from African, European, and indigenous descent, Dominicans are renowned for their hospitality.
 The love for the staggeringly beautiful island runs deep and they are passionately committed to preserving its wilderness, cultural heritage, and sense of community.

-Getting to Know the Island
+Discover the Island

 Boiling Lake